Uber And HERO Campaign To Be Used By New Jersey Bar Owners To Prevent Drunk Driving

-The NJLBA bars and taverns that will be providing the service of free ride throughout the Garden State will offer free soft drinks and other advantages to designated drivers who sign up for membership cards with the non-profit HERO Campaign online or at special HERO Night NJLBA events.
+The NJLBA bars and taverns that will be providing the service of a free rides throughout the Garden State will offer free soft drinks and other advantages to designated drivers who sign up for membership cards with the non-profit HERO Campaign online or at special HERO Night NJLBA events.

 The designated drivers have to participate in the study that will be conducted to know the impact of the program in decreasing the accidents and fatalities related to impaired driving.
 They are expected to work with the state and local law enforcement and highway safety officials to collect data that will assist in the study and to see the results.

 According to NJLBA President James Bennett of Sea Isle City, owner of La Costa Bar and Liquors and Lobster Loft Restaurant, “We believe this partnership with Uber and the HERO Campaign is a major step forward in keeping our patrons safe.
 We also are committed to helping the HERO Campaign prevent drunk driving in John Elliott’s memory.”

 “Our goal is to end drunk driving by making the use of safe and sober designated drivers be as automatic as wearing a seat belt.
 The licensed beverage association and Uber are helping us make that goal a reality,” said by HERO Campaign Chairman, Bill Elliott.

 The HERO campaign was started in memory of Navy Ensign John Elliott who died in a DUI accident that happened in the year 2000.
 The campaign is looking for almost 100,000 designated drivers to accomplish the mission of reducing DUI accidents.